enemonsieur/offis_repo/AREAS/OFFIS/Abstract Erika's Research.md

 Using fNIRS features, we are trying to predict mental stress of power grid workers

-In a power grid, workers are subject to high amount of stre
+In a power grid, workers are subject to high amount of stress.
+The goal of our study is to accurately model and predict their stress level during task.
+We recruit a number of participant and submit them to two conditions to increase stress level.
+In the first condition, they have a high mental load task without external stress factors.
+In the second, they have the same task with external stress factors (loud noise).
+Change is´n